Flowers (Miley Cyrus song): Production and release

-"Flowers" was written by Miley Cyrus, Gregory "Aldae" Hein and Michael Pollack in January 2022 in Sunset Sound Recorders studio in Hollywood, California.
-Pollack said: "We started with the chorus and, if I remember correctly, the lyric, melody, and progression started to form simultaneously.
-It's one of those 'circle of fifths' songs where the melody informs the progression and vice versa.
+"Flowers" was written by Miley Cyrus, Gregory "Aldae" Hein, and Michael Pollack in January 2022 in Sunset Sound Recorders studio in Hollywood, California.
+During a week of sessions, with the composers gathered around a piano, the song came together as a ballad, originally with a "slower and sadder" feel, according to Pollack.
+He said: "We started with the chorus and, if I remember correctly, the lyric, melody, and progression started to form simultaneously.
+It's one of those 'circle of fifths's songs where the melody informs the progression and vice versa.
 It practically wrote itself."
 The initial demo version of the song was a stripped-back ballad, only consisting of Cyrus singing and Pollack playing the Rhodes piano.
 Then it evolved into the uptempo song.
 Its final version was produced by Tyler Johnson and Kid Harpoon.

-On December 31, 2022, while hosting her NBC live special Miley's New Year's Eve Party, Cyrus announced the release date of "Flowers" for January 13, 2023.
-However, the song was released on January 13 at midnight UTC+00:00, which was still January 12 in some parts of the world.
-The demo version of song was released digitally on March 3, 2023.
+On December 31, 2022, while hosting her NBC live special Miley's New Year's Eve Party, Cyrus announced "Flowers" would be released simultaneously in all markets on January 13, 2023.
+The song was released on January 13 at UTC+00:00, which was still January 12 in some parts of the world.
+The demo version of the song was released digitally on March 3, 2023.
 It was also included on the digital version of Endless Summer Vacation album.